n4demo/learn-to-run-apps-on-AKS/README-step3.md

 # Learn to run apps on Kubernetes - Step 3 of 3

-## Update the configuration of the DEPLOYMENT by updating the yaml file and re-deploying:
+## Update the DEPLOYMENT by updating the yaml file and re-deploying:

-- Apply DEPLOYMENT POD SERVICEACCOUNT which does not mount a security token and hence has no permissions to the K8s API server.
+- Apply DEPLOYMENT POD SERVICEACCOUNT To not mount a security token hence revoking permissions to the K8s API server.
 - Apply DEPLOYMENT POD SECURITYCONTEXT so the containers do not run as root (admin) privileges and cannot escalate.
 - Apply DEPLOYMENT REPLICAS to increase the number of PODS each hosting a single NGINX container to 2.
-- Apply DEPLOYMENT POD RESOURCES so it REQUESTS only 20% of a CPU Core upon startup and LIMITS to 20% of CPU as a maximum.
+- Apply DEPLOYMENT POD RESOURCES so it REQUESTS only 20% of a CPU Core upon startup and LIMITS to 20% of CPU.
-- Apply DEPLOYMENT POD RESOURCES so it REQUESTS only 200MB of memory upon startup and LIMITS to 200MB of memory as a maximum.
+- Apply DEPLOYMENT POD RESOURCES so it REQUESTS only 200MB of memory at startup and LIMITS to 200MB of memory.
-- Apply DEPLOYMENT READINESS and LIVENESSPROBES to probe when a container is ready to receive requests and if it is still responsive.
+- Apply DEPLOYMENT READINESS and LIVENESSPROBES to probe when a container is ready to receive requests and still responsive.

 ## Edit the DEPLOYMENT yaml text file using the AZ CLI online editor {}.